dotnet/docs/docs/standard/security/cryptographic-services.md

 - <xref:System.Security.Cryptography.SHA512>.

-> [!NOTE]
-> .NET also provides <xref:System.Security.Cryptography.MD5> and <xref:System.Security.Cryptography.SHA1>.
+.NET also provides <xref:System.Security.Cryptography.MD5> and <xref:System.Security.Cryptography.SHA1>.
 But the MD5 and SHA-1 algorithms have been found to be insecure, and SHA-2 is now recommended instead.
 SHA-2 includes SHA256, SHA384, and SHA512.

 ## Random Number Generation